ryanlfoster/vanilla-modal/README.md

 Great though [CSS Modal](http://drublic.github.io/css-modal/) (and similar solutions) are, developers may encounter problems when building a stateful UI, as using the CSS `:target` pseudo-class invariably means changing the window's `location.hash` property.
 This can cause havoc with client-side routers, as well as obfuscate the modal on the offchance that any anchor inside it changes the window's hash.

+### My app is built using JavaScript framework `foo`

+Not to worry. `open` and `close` event listeners are delegated so the modal script will keep running irrespective of whether you're using a client-side router.
+If you're desperate for garbage collection (e.g. if your app's made from last week's haddock surprise), you might be pleased to know there's a `destroy` method baked into the modal too.

 ### Usage and Examples
 ---